Cesarean section has become very common operation.

 - Drinking a lot of fluids.

 - Taking smaller portions of food at frequent intervals.

-Your doctor will need to check the incision after two weeks of the delivery.
+Your doctor will need to check the incision after 1 week of the delivery.
 Other than that, you must have a look at the wound and contact the doctor in the following conditions:

 - If your incision seems to be too red and swollen

 - You experience severe pain.